erenavsarogullari/erenavsarogullari.github.io/_posts/2019-07-07-apache-pulsar-flink-connector.md

 1. `Seamless scalability out to over a million topics`:

 ### Apache Pulsar - Flink Connector
 <p>Apache Pulsar - Flink Connector brings Flink DataSet and DataStream API support to Apache Pulsar for batch and streaming use-cases.
 With this connector, Flink data batches and streams can be written to user-defined Pulsar topic.
-This article mostly focuses Pulsar-Flink DataSet API Support.
+This article mostly focuses Pulsar-Flink DataSet API Support.</p>

 <p>Pulsar - Flink Batch API currently supports the following output formats:</p>